 Generating a good mesh is not an easy job for real systems: it must represent the geometry, and it must capture the physics.

 The meshing software usually understands (if it does) the topology of your domain (the geometry), but not your problem.

 Either the CFD software or the user needs to know the physics to make sure the mesh is good enough to capture the major physics.
 Here comes the problem.
 Most CFD users are expecting good mesh automatically from meshing software (which expects the user to control and adjust because it does not understand physics).
 CFD solver is just expecting the good mesh from the input file.

 The “normal” CFD workflow is somehow flawed for most users nowadays.

 The traditional or normal workflow of “Geometry—>Meshing–>Physics setup–>Solving–>Post-processing”, is expecting some iterations.
 In other words, such a workflow requires trial-and-error.
-This wasn’t a problem in old days.
+This wasn’t a problem in the old days.
 But this is the problem today.

 Most CFD users are now expecting to get “correct” simulation in one-shot.
 This is not impossible.
-But it requires the involvement of CFD solver during mesh generation.
+But it requires the involvement of the CFD solver during mesh generation.
 It also means a good mesh can only be generated after physics is defined.
 This is obvious because you need the mesh to capture physics.

 Will this change in 2014?
 Unlikely.

 Open source CFD: the rich will get richer